On this page:

-Forms for animal importation, services, workshop registration and other animal management related matters from the Comparative Mecidine Animal Resources Centre (CMARC):
+Forms for animal importation, services, workshop registration and other animal management related matters from the Comparative Medicine Animal Resources Centre (CMARC):

 On Web site at: https://www.mcgill.ca/cmarc/home

-Occupational health program for animal related activities form (McGILL):
+Occupational Health and Program for animal related activities form (McGILL):

-The Occupational Health Program for Animal Related Studies for McGill staff and student is now administered by the Environmental Safety Office.
+The Occupational Health Program for Animal Related Activities for McGill staff and student is now administered by the Environmental Safety Office.
 Please consult their Web site for details and application: http://www.mcgill.ca/ehs/laboratory/ohs/animals.

 For faculty and technicians in Affiliated Hospital's Research Institutes, please consult your local Health Office.